Complaints Policy

 • Or within 12 months of you discovering that you giving as much detail as you can.

 If you are a registered patient you can complain about your own care.
-You are unable to complain about someone else’s treatment without their written authority.
-See the separate section in this leaflet.

 You can also provide this in your own format providing this covers all the necessary aspects.